victor-luu191/job_analytics/README.md

 The features for LDA are represented by a document-skill matrix whose each entry _e(d, s)_ is occurrence count of skill _s_ in document _d_.
 As the skills can be uni-, bi- or tri-grams, there is one important difference from counting uni-gram words in documents: __counts of certain skills can be over-estimated__!!!
 For example, count of _programming_, as a skill itself, can be inflated as it also appears in other skills including 'Java programming', 'Python programming' and so on.

 The script in `extract_feat.ipynb` handles this problem by first counting occurence of longer n-grams.
 Once the couting is done, it removes longer n-grams from documents and go on to count shorter n-grams.
 The removal gets rid of the over-estimation.

+Input: filtered job posts and skill vocabulary.

+Output: document-skill matrix stored in clean/doc_skill.mtx file.
+In this matrix, index of documents (i.e., which job posts go with which row) are saved in clean/doc_index.csv or clean/doc_index_filter.csv; similarly index of skills are stored in clean/skill_index.csv.
+These indices should be kept unchanged for correct lookups later.

 3. __Cluster skills__ using LDA.